Abitur: Equivalent high school graduation certificate in other countries

-The equivalent graduation certificate in the Czech Republic, Austria, Poland, Italy and other countries of continental Europe is the Matura; while in England, Wales, Northern Ireland, Hong Kong, Singapore, and the West Indies, it is A-levels; in Scotland it is Higher Grade; in the Republic of Ireland it is the Leaving Certificate; in Greece and Cyprus it is the "apolytirion" (a kind of high school diploma); in Malta it is the Matriculation Certificate (MATSEC), in Hungary it is called "érettségi bizonyítvány" roughly equivalent with the German phrase Zeugnis der Allgemeinen Hochschulreife as it originates from the Austrian-Hungarian Monarchy.
+The equivalent graduation certificate in the Czech Republic, Austria, Poland, Italy and other countries of continental Europe is the Matura; while in England, Wales, Northern Ireland, Singapore, and the West Indies, it is A-levels; in Scotland it is Higher Grade; in the Republic of Ireland it is the Leaving Certificate; in Greece and Cyprus it is the "apolytirion" (a kind of high school diploma); in Malta it is the Matriculation Certificate (MATSEC), in Hungary it is called "Érettségi Bizonyítvány" which translates to Matriculation Certificate.

 In Australia, the graduation certificate awarded to high school students is the Senior Secondary Certificate of Education (SSCE).
 However, the name of the SSCE varies from state to state.
 In Victoria, it is called the Victorian Certificate of Education (VCE); in New South Wales it is called the Higher Schools Certificate (HSC).

 In India various states name it differently.
 Each Indian state has its own examination board, some individual states having their own entrance test system.
 Passing the specified examination qualifies the student to enter into undergraduate program in a university.
 For example, in the states of Andhra Pradesh and Telangana this is known as Board of Intermediate Examination (BIE).

 For professional, specialist programs and well reputed institutions there are entrance tests.
 For engineering there is a Joint Engineering Entrance Joint Entrance Examination conducted at all India level.
 For medical undergraduate MBBS programs there is a national eligibility and entrance test known as NEET-UG National Eligibility and Entrance Test conducted at all of India.
 There is also an all India level examination conducted by Central Board of Secondary education CBSE the certification is known as Higher Secondary Certificate (HSC).

 Exams

 During the final examinations (Abiturprüfungen), students are tested in four or five subjects (at least one of which is oral).
 Procedures vary by state.

-Although some tested subjects are chosen by the student, three areas must be covered:
+Although tested subjects are chosen by the student, three areas must be covered: